 The 119th Maine State Legislature passed Public Law 1999, c.
 647, adopted under the authority of 22 MSRA c.
-1686, §8821-8825 establishing the Maine Newborn Hearing Program (MNHP) within the Maine Center for Disease Control and Prevention (Maine CDC), an office of the Department of Health and Human Services.
+1686, §8821-8825 establishing the Maine CDC Newborn Hearing Program (MNHP) within the Department of Health and Human Services.
 The intent of the original legislation was "to enable children and their families and caregivers to obtain information regarding hearing screening and evaluation and to learn about treatment and intervention services at the earliest opportunity in order to prevent or mitigate developmental delays and academic failures associated with undetected hearing loss."